 The police, as we know, are stormtroopers for the rich and powerful, except they don't ride speeder bikes and are actually good enough marksmen to shoot you in a narrow corridor.
 But it wasn't always this way.
 Many years ago, in a land that time forgot, homeless people ruled the earth and the police were their personal slaves.
-The police eventually revolted against their homeless overlords and drove the remaining few to an undisclosed location known as The Big Rock Candy Mountain (where you might get to go this coming fall if you find a ticket in the form of a wine bottle and 20 Tylenol PMs).
+The police eventually revolted against their homeless overlords and drove their leaders to an undisclosed location known as The Big Rock Candy Mountain.
 Since then, the police have been highly abusive of the homeless, treating them less like men and more like animals.
 For more information, here's former crime-fighter and expert on being a man-animal hybrid, Manimal.

 Thanks, Manimal!
 I don't know about you, but I was in stitches at his antics!

 There's only one more important lesson about homelessness you need to learn, but unfortunately it's not the type of lesson you can learn from an internet article.
 But we'll pretend it is.
 The lesson is never give up hope.
 Seriously.
 I know living on the streets can be daunting, because I did it for 40 hours in Vagrant Story, but to quote that game's instruction manual:

 "In a most heinous crime, the manor of Duke Bardorba of Valendia Kingdom was seized by a cult of religious fanatics known as Müllenkamp.
 Although several innocents were murdered, news of the incident was suppressed, and Sydney Losstarot, the leader of Müllenkamp, has not been seen since."